rhammell/forest-watch/README.md

     <img src="img/false-color.png" width="270px">
     <img src="img/ndvi.png" width="270px">
   </div>
-  <p>True Color, False Color, and NDVI imagery examples</p>
+  <p>True-Color, False-Color, and NDVI imagery examples</p>
 </div>

 Projects can be explored by either clicking a menu item or clicking a map polygon.
 Both actions will scroll the menu list to the selected project's details, and center the map on the project's boundary.

-Users can read the selected project's description to determine its carbon offset goals, which may include reforresation or afforesation efforts.
+Users can read the selected project's description to determine its carbon offset goals, which may include reforesation or afforestation efforts.

 Map controls are used to explore satellite imagery covering the project's territory over the span of many years.
 By tracking changes in tree cover between images, users can verify that a project's goals are being achieved.

 ## CO2.Storage
 Carbon offset project data is stored on CO2.Storage in the form of assets.

-A ForestWatch CO2.Storage template provides the structured schema for these assets, defining the data fields which all assets of this type are required to have.
+A ForestWatch CO2.Storage template provides the structured schema for these assets, defining the data fields that all assets of this type are required to have.
 An example of the ForestWatch template is available [here]().

 Among other project specific fields like name, description, and registry information, the template requires a `GeoCID` string value for each asset.
 This CID must reference the GeoJSON polygon for the project's boundary, stored separately on IPFS.